-Call Forward: A request by the awardee for food assistance commodities for distribution and/or monetization to be procured for use in approved programs in a timely manner.
+Call Forward: A request by the awardee for food assistance commodities for distribution to be procured for use in approved programs in a timely manner.

 Carryover: Food assistance commodities or funds unused during a fiscal year that are transferred to the budget or planning levels for the following financial or reporting year.